Troubleshoot low memory issues in Azure Database for MySQL - Flexible Server

 Monitoring memory usage

-Azure Database for MySQL provides a range of metrics to gauge the performance of your database instance.
+Azure Database for MySQL flexible server provides a range of metrics to gauge the performance of your database instance.
 To better understand the memory utilization for your database server, view the Host Memory Percent or Memory Percent metrics.

 If you notice that memory utilization has suddenly increased and that available memory is dropping quickly, monitor other metrics, such as Host CPU Percent, Total Connections, and IO Percent, to determine if a sudden spike in the workload is the source of the issue.